So. You want my story. I guess we can start with my name, huh?

 People associate the word “dessert” with butter, sugar, and extra empty calories that get added to the day’s total… but not here on Desserts with Benefits®!
 The healthy dessert recipes at Desserts With Benefits are nutritionally beneficial and wholesome enough to be eaten on a daily basis without causing you to feel guilty ONE BIT!

-As a university graduate in the field of Nutritional Sciences and Dietetics, I’ve got the academic know-how on the ins and outs of nutrition.
+As a university graduate who studied Nutritional Sciences and Dietetics, I’ve got the academic know-how on the ins and outs of nutrition.
 I use that knowledge to develop the balanced recipes here on the blog.
 I love using good-for-you ingredients to make balanced treats we can feel good about eating!

 So indulge… no strings attached.